 Step 2.
 Installing MAAS on Ubuntu 20.04.

-By default, MAAS not available on Ubuntu base repository.
+By default, MAAS is not available on the Ubuntu base repository.
 Now run the following command below to install MAAS using Snap Store:

 sudo snap install maas